webrecorder/wacz2car/README.md

 # wacz2car
-Conver WACZ files to CAR files for uploading to IPFS.
+Convert WACZ files to CAR files for uploading to IPFS.

 ```JavaScript
 import {wacz2Car} from 'wacz2car'